 6. Beomeosa Temple

-Beomeosa ( Hangul , 범어사 ; Hanja ,梵魚寺; meaning, ‘Nirvana Fish Temple’) is a Buddhist temple of the Jogye Order in Cheongnyong-dong, Geumjeong-gu , Busan , South Korea .
-Built on the slopes of Geumjeongsan, it is one of the best-known urban temples in the country.
+Beomeosa Temple, also known as the “Nirvana Fish Temple,” is a prominent Buddhist temple located in Cheongnyong-dong, Geumjeong-gu, Busan, South Korea.
+Situated on the slopes of Geumjeongsan Mountain, it is recognized as one of the most renowned urban temples in the country.

-As established by King Munmu’s decree, Beomeosa Temple began on 360 gyeol of land and had 360 bedrooms.
-However, it was almost burned to the ground during the Japanese invasion (1592-1597).
-Later in 1613, monks like Myojeon and Haemin renovated some of its Dharma rooms and dormitory.
-The Main Buddha Hall and the One Pillar Gate are known to have been built at that time.
+As established by King Munmu’s decree, Beomeosa Temple was built on 360 gyeol of land and had 360 bedrooms.
+However, it was nearly burned to the ground during the Japanese invasion (1592-1597).
+Later, in 1613, monks such as Myojeon and Haemin renovated some of its Dharma rooms and the dormitory.
+The Main Buddha Hall and the One Pillar Gate were also constructed during that period.

-Beomeosa Temple is considered one of the three major temples in southeastern Korea, along with Haeinsa Temple and Tongdosa Temple.
+Beomeosa Temple is regarded as one of the three major temples in southeastern Korea, along with Haeinsa Temple and Tongdosa Temple.
 Its strong Seon Buddhist spirit has earned it the title of Seon Great Headquarters of Buddhism Temple.
-Seon Master Gyeongheo, an eminent monk of modern times, opened a Seon center in Beomeosa in 1900.
-Inspired by Gyeongheo, Seongwol, then the abbot of Beomeosa, taught the Seon tradition by establishing Seon centers and Seon assemblies in the six hermitages of Beomeosa in the span of 10 years as follows: Geumgangam in 1899; Anyangam in 1900; Gyemyeongam in 1902; Wonhyoam in 1906; Ansimnyō in 1909; and Daesongam in 1910.
+In 1900, Seon Master Gyeongheo, a renowned monk of modern times, established a Seon center in Beomeosa.
+Inspired by Gyeongheo, Seongwol, who was then the abbot of Beomeosa, propagated the Seon tradition by establishing Seon centers and Seon assemblies in the six hermitages of Beomeosa over a span of 10 years.
+The hermitages are as follows: Geumgangam in 1899, Anyangam in 1900, Gyemyeongam in 1902, Wonhyoam in 1906, Ansimnyō in 1909, and Daesongam in 1910.

-Eminent monks who have lived at the temple include Grandmasters Uisang, Pyohun, Nangbaek, Myeonghak, Gyeongheo, Yongseong, Manhae, and Dongsan.
-Even today, Beomeosa Temple teaches serious Buddhist practice.
+Eminent monks who have resided at the temple include Grandmasters Uisang, Pyohun, Nangbaek, Myeonghak, Gyeongheo, Yongseong, Manhae, and Dongsan.
+Even today, Beomeosa Temple continues to promote serious Buddhist practice.
 In 2012, the temple was designated as Geumjeong Chongnim, one of the eight comprehensive monastic training complexes for the Jogye Order of Korean Buddhism, and its first spiritual patriarch is Master Jiyu.

 Getting there